-- Just being there is valuable give encouragement and praise. - Communicate your support and love non verbally touch, back rubs, massage, hold her hand, wipe her brow, offer drinks, hot towels/packs, ice cubes. - She needs to be free from distraction, don't chat unnecessarily. - Encourage her to walk around, help her to change position, shower, walk, pelvic rock. - It is hard work being a support person; rest when you can and remember to eat and drink. - Help set up the labour room to make your partner feel more comfortable.
+- Just being there is valuable give encouragement and praise. - Communicate your support and love non verbally touch, back rubs, massage, avoid gendered speak, offer drinks, hot towels/packs, ice cubes. - The person labouring needs to be free from distraction, don't chat unnecessarily. - Encourage walking around, help change position regularly, shower, walk, pelvic rock. - It is hard work being a support person; rest when you can and remember to eat and drink. - Help set up the labour room to make your partner/person birthing feel more comfortable.
 Bring pillows from home, photos, music and aromatherapy. - Mobile phones are currently allowed in delivery suite but not in the postnatal wards outside of rooms.
 A silent ring is requested.
 If an epidural is to be administered you will be asked to turn your mobile phone off or on to aeroplane mode.